rafidulislam19/rafidulislam19/README.md

 # Hi there, I am Rafidul Islam

 Officer at BRAC Bank PLC, Technology Division, specializing in Software Development.
 With a BSc in Computer Science and Engineering from North South University, I have a strong foundation in coding, system design, and project management.
 My work focuses on developing and maintaining innovative banking solutions.
 Enthusiastic about clean code, system optimization, and scalable solutions.
-Constantly exploring new technologies and contributing to impactful projects.
+Constantly exploring new technologies and contributing to impactful projects..

 ## Contact Me